benmvp/slides/md/2015-es6-nodevember.md

 <!-- .slide: data-background="url(img/eventbrite-logo.png) no-repeat center" data-background-size="contain"-->

 NOTES:
-- How many of you have heard of Eventbrite?
-  - I sure hope so!
-We're sponsoring the event
 - Any of you who registered for Nodevember used Eventbrite to buy your ticket
 - I work on the team that’s actual rebuilding that page you used to buy your tickets into something beautiful & responsive

 =====